ftarolli/NukiBridgeAddon/README.md

 5. Open your Home Assistant instance and show the Supervisor add-on store.
 6. On the top right overflow menu, click the "Check for updates" button.
 You should now see a new section at the top of the store called "Local add-ons" that lists this add-on!
 7. Click on NukiBridgeAddon to go to the details page and install the add-on.
-8. Go to the addon configuration and add your lock MAC address.
+8. Go to the add-on configuration and add your lock MAC address.
 You can find it using a BLE app on your smartphone or through your PI directly (by ssh)
 ```
 sudo bluetoothctl
 agent on